kosdev-code/kos-buildpublish/readme.md

   * For publishing, you must have access to a storage account where you can publish artifacts.
 We currently support Azure Blob Storage accounts.
   * For automation, we currently have templates available for Github.
   * The software source code should be saved to a git repository, and must be producing a KAB or multiple KABs.
 The Docker image supports both NPM and Maven builds.
+  * You must generate a secrets file that contains your keysets and your artifact store definition(s).
+You may also include credentials or other items in your secrets file that is required for building.

+## Process

 ## Secrets